mark-mcdermott/rux-drivetracks/README.md

   describe "POST /create" do
     context "with valid parameters" do
-      it "creates a new Widget" do
+      it "creates a new Car" do
-        expect { post widgets_url, params: valid_attributes, headers: valid_headers, as: :json
+        expect { post cars_url, params: valid_attributes, headers: valid_headers, as: :json
-        }.to change(Widget, :count).by(1)
+        }.to change(Car, :count).by(1)
       end

-      it "renders a JSON response with the new widget" do post widgets_url, params: valid_attributes, headers: valid_headers, as: :json expect(response).to have_http_status(:created)
+      it "renders a JSON response with the new car" do post cars_url, params: valid_attributes, headers: valid_headers, as: :json expect(response).to have_http_status(:created)
         expect(response.content_type).to match(a_string_including("application/json"))
       end
     end

     context "with invalid parameters" do
-      it "does not create a new Widget" do expect {
+      it "does not create a new Car" do expect {
-          post widgets_url, params: invalid_attributes, headers: valid_headers, as: :json
+          post cars_url, params: invalid_attributes, headers: valid_headers, as: :json
-        }.to change(Widget, :count).by(0)
+        }.to change(Car, :count).by(0)
       end

-      it "renders a JSON response with errors for the new widget" do post widgets_url, params: invalid_attributes, headers: valid_headers, as: :json expect(response).to have_http_status(:unprocessable_entity)
+      it "renders a JSON response with errors for the new car" do post cars_url, params: invalid_attributes, headers: valid_headers, as: :json expect(response).to have_http_status(:unprocessable_entity)
         expect(response.content_type).to match(a_string_including("application/json"))
       end